 Regular mugs are fine, although if you find they're always coming out wet, this TikTok dishwasher hack will keep your mugs dry.

 9. Pressure cookers lids — Some pressure cooker lids claim to be dishwasher safe, but these contain components which can be blocked by food particles during a wash, leading to a serious safety hazard.
 It’s imperative that these valves remain clear, so wash by hand instead.

 10. Fragile glassware or crystal — If it’s fragile then it really shouldn’t go in the dishwasher.
 The high temperatures and pressure from the cycle can chip and crack glass.
 Plus, the hard water can turn the glass cloudy, ruining it in more ways than one.
 Here's how to clean cloudy glasses if you've already encountered this problem.

 11. Fine china — Likewise, fine china really doesn’t belong in the dishwasher.
 This is especially the case if it’s been repaired, because the high heat can melt the adhesive.
 Things do move around in the dishwasher too, which can easily come into contact and cause damage.

 12. Anything with sticky labels — You can say goodbye to sticky labels once they’ve gone through a dishwasher cycle.
 The high heat and pressure will melt the adhesive and wash away any labels, leaving you to pick the remnants out of the filter.

-13. Thin plastic tupperware — Again, tupperware may claim to be dishwasher safe, but if it’s particularly thin, it can be warped by the heat of the dishwasher.
+13. Thin plastic containers — Again, plastic containers may claim to be dishwasher safe, but if it’s particularly thin, it can be warped by the heat of the dishwasher.
 I’ve seen this to the point where the lid won’t fit anymore.